SciTools/iris/docs/src/further_topics/dask_best_practices/index.rst

 --------------

 When running on a computing cluster, unless configured otherwise, Dask will attempt to create one parallel 'worker' task for each CPU.
-However, within a Slurm allocation, only *some* of these CPUs are actually accessible -- often, and by default, only one.
+However, when using a job scheduler such as Slurm, only *some* of these CPUs are actually accessible -- often, and by default, only one.
 This leads to a serious over-commitment unless it is controlled.